Do I Really Need to Pay Someone to Build My Website?

 The website builder products that are widely available, like those from GoDaddy, Squarespace, Weebly, WIX, and Squarespace, promise an easy-to-use, drag-and-drop approach to designing and building your site.
 In addition to the tools needed to build your site, each of these products also provides a location for your site to be hosted.
 In that respect, it is a completely managed, one-stop solution.

-We won’t evaluate each of these products, or even compare them against each other.
-However, we will make the assumption that they all offer pretty much the same service - where you can build a site without any real technical know-how - and it can be done (generally speaking) for much cheaper cost than hiring a free lancer or an agency.
-The costs are, on average, somewhere between $10-$15 dollars per month.
+We won't evaluate each of these products or compare them against each other.
+However, we will assume that they all offer pretty much the same service - where you can build a site without any real technical know-how - and it can be done (generally speaking) for much cheaper than hiring a freelancer or an agency.
+The costs are, on average, somewhere between $10-$20 dollars per month.

-While the website build tools are, typically, fairly easy to use, they are not very flexible.
+While website builder tools are typically relatively easy to use, they are not very flexible.
 If the requirements of your site go beyond a couple of content-based pages, you may be compelled to look at a more comprehensive website platform and/or content management system.

-The most popular website publishing platform on the web is Wordpress, powering 30% of all websites on the Internet (Source: Kinsta).
-The Wordpress platform is free and open-source, which is one of the reason it is so popular.
+The most popular website publishing platform on the web is WordPress, powering 43% of all websites on the Internet (Source: Kinsta).
+The WordPress platform is free and open-source, which is one of the reasons it is so popular.
 However, it does take a certain level of technical know-how to implement a site in this way.
-For that reason, we don’t believe it to be a legitimate option for the average do-it-yourselfer, and is therefore outside the scope of this post.
+Therefore, we don't believe it to be a legitimate option for the average do-it-yourselfer and is, therefore, outside this post's scope.

 What is the purpose of the site?